-A few best practices when it comes to sales training includes:
+A few best practices when it comes to sales training include:

-Travis Nardin told me he mentors his company's sales reps by understanding their own personal goals as well as work needs.
+Nardin says he mentors his company’s sales reps by understanding their personal goals and work needs.

-He says, "I first encourage my teammates to identify their personal motivation that drives them to be successful."
+“I first encourage my teammates to identify their personal motivation that drives them to be successful,” he says.